GasparMDQ/karaoke-party/README.md

 Now you're all set to host an epic karaoke party with your personalized song collections! 🎉🎵

+## 🎵 Live Demo

+Want to see the Karaoke Party App in action?
+Check out our [live demo](https://gasparmdq.github.io/karaoke-party/)!

 ## 🖥️ Local Testing

 Want to test the app on your own computer?
 It's a breeze with Caddy!
 Just use this magic command: